On this page

 White-label setup

 MIOSA can run behind your product and your customers’ domains.
-The important order is: set the organization identity first, then create workspaces/projects, then attach domains at the organization, workspace, project, deployment, or computer level.
+The important order is: set the organization identity first, create workspaces/projects for downstream customers, configure preview and deployment domains separately, then attach exact custom domains where a customer needs their own hostname.

 Setup flow